Applethal/RSA/readme.md

 Test this with as many LP models please.
 So far I gave it nothing but LPs from linear algebra/Operation research text books and internet forums.
 Be sure to report any issues if necessary.

 # About
-In this code I attempted to write a mathematical solver that utilizes the Revised Simplex Algorithm by George B. Dantzig (1953) using the Big-M method.
+In this code I attempted to write a mathematical solver that utilizes the Revised Simplex Algorithm by George B. Dantzig (1953) <del>using the Big-M method</del>.
 The model input should be written (In general form) as such:

 ```
 OBJECTIVE, Variables count, Constraints count